Archive for January, 2012

 The first of three days at The British International School, (BIS) in Ho Chi Minh City/ Saigon, Vietnam.
 BIS is a selective, independent, co-educational day school.
 It provides a British style education for an international student body, and is the largest international school in Vietnam, with 1,700 students, from pre-school to Year 13, from more than 40 countries.
 The school is based in three purpose-built modern campus sites in Ho Chi Minh City.
 Continue Reading

 Here’s fun site with some free nets of 3-D models to print and make.
-(Click on the model)
+(Click here or on the model)

 Go back and have a look at the our link to Rob Ives’ paper sculptures, for some inspiration.